rails/rails/guides/source/configuring.md

     The default setting is `true`, which uses the partial at `/admin/articles/_article.erb`.
 Setting the value to `false` would render `/articles/_article.erb`, which is the same behavior as rendering from a non-namespaced controller such as `ArticlesController`.

 * `config.action_view.raise_on_missing_translations` determines whether an
   error should be raised for missing translations.
+This defaults to `false`.

 * `config.action_view.automatically_disable_submit_tag` determines whether
   `submit_tag` should automatically disable on click, this defaults to `true`.